At a glance

 When blood glucose levels rise after a meal insulin is released by the pancreas.
 The insulin allows glucose to be taken up by the body's cells, especially muscle cells, where is it is used for energy production.
 Insulin then signals to the liver to store the remaining excess blood glucose as carbohydrates and fat.

 Humans need insulin on a daily basis to survive.
 Without insulin, glucose cannot leave the bloodstream and enter most of the body's cells.
 The cells starve and blood glucose levels rise to dangerous levels.
 Eventually, very high glucose levels lead to a life-threatening condition called a diabetic coma.
+In addition, excess production of alternative fuels for the brain (ketone bodies) can lead to dangerously high levels of acid in the blood (diabetic ketoacidosis).

 How is the sample collected for testing?